infinum/wordpress-handbook/Developer tools/Useful software.md

 [Notion](https://www.notion.so/) - Super useful tool to keep all your notes

-[Hover inspector for Chrome](https://chrome.google.com/webstore/detail/hover-inspector-like-in-z/jbhnejndccdjigppalbbiphlbaaehpln/related?hl=en) - Inspector is the tool which mimic display dimension between selected and hover element.
-It would be good for designers, QA
+[Hover inspector for Chrome](https://chrome.google.com/webstore/detail/hover-inspector-like-in-z/jbhnejndccdjigppalbbiphlbaaehpln/related?hl=en) - Inspector is the tool which mimics display dimensions between selected and hovered element.
+It can be useful for designers and QA engineers

 [Accessibility checker for Firefox](https://addons.mozilla.org/en-US/firefox/addon/accessibility-checker/) - IBM Equal Access Accessibility Checker